-Load testing is currently being coordinated with the VA Enterprise Testing Service (ETS) team.
+Load testing is coordinated with the VA Enterprise Testing Service (ETS) team, however there is no load testing planned for this release.

 5.2.2.
 User Acceptance Testing (UAT)

 UAT results were not available at the time of this writing.
 When all testing cycles (including UAT) are complete, the data is made available in the VA JLV Product Repository in GitHub.
 See Purpose for the link to the repository.